Results.

 Application for limited letters dismissed for non‑compliance with Probate Rules; applicant may petition under intestacy rules.

-Probate law – limited letters of administration (s.39) – procedural precondition of lodging a petition (Probate Rules r.51(1)) – intestacy grants (s.33(1)) – standing of divorced former spouse to petition after revocation of administrator.
+Probate law — limited letters of administration — procedural precondition of lodging a petition — intestacy grants — standing of divorced former spouse to petition after revocation of administrator

 10 December 2021

-Appellant failed to prove a loan by the company; document inadmissible and appeal dismissed with costs.
+Appellant failed to prove a loan contract with the company; appeal dismissed with costs.

 10 December 2021